 #16 Portuguese, the Language

 Surprisingly or not, Portuguese is one of the most spoken languages in the world!
 With more than 220 million native speakers, it’s the 6th language in the world.
 Brazil plays a big part in this, but you should note that Portuguese is spoken on 5 continents and the official language of 9 different countries.

 Portuguese is also one of the main languages on the internet.
 About 4.1% of all internet content is in Portuguese, and it’s only behind English, Chinese, Spanish, and Arabic.

 Did you know Portuguese shoes are regarded as some of the best in the world?
 The quality of the Portuguese shoe industry is famous worldwide and is only surpassed by the Italian.
 This is a very dynamic industry, which has undergone a rapid and intensive transformation and now exports 95% of its production.

 So, if you like shoes, and quality is important to you, it’s highly possible that you are wearing or wore Portuguese shoes.

 #18 Cork and Cork Products

-Bottle stoppers are still the main cork product, but there are so many things being produced with cork today.
+Bottle stoppers are still the main cork product, but so many things are being produced with cork today.
 Fashion accessories, clothing and shoes, yoga mats, iPad covers, furniture, floor or wall coatings, and even NASA uses Portuguese cork in their shuttles.